Delivery & Setup

 Offline Date and Release

-As production nears completion, the manufacturer provides an offline date, which is their estimate for when the home is finished with production.
+As production nears completion, the manufacturer provides an offline date, which is their estimate for when the home will be finished with production.

 After the offline date: